chef-boneyard/chef-web-docs-2016/includes_dsl_resource/includes_dsl_resource_method_provides.rst

 .. code-block:: ruby

-   provides :cookbook_file, os: "linux"
+   provides :cookbook_file, os: 'linux'

 A similar mapping, but also for packages on the |windows| platform:

 .. code-block:: ruby

    provides :cookbook_file
-   provides :package, os: "windows"
+   provides :package, os: 'windows'

 Use multiple ``provides`` statements to define multiple conditions: Use an array to match any of the platforms within the array:

 .. code-block:: ruby

    provides :cookbook_file
-   provides :package, os: "windows" provides :rpm_package, os: [ "linux", "aix" ]
+   provides :package, os: 'windows' provides :rpm_package, os: [ 'linux', 'aix' ]

 Use an array to match any of the platforms within the array:

 .. code-block:: ruby

-   provides :package, os: "solaris2", platform_family: "solaris2" do |node|
+   provides :package, os: 'solaris2', platform_family: 'solaris2' do |node|
      node[:platform_version].to_f <= 5.10
    end